-4. Enhancement of the Compliance Officer role and the existing ring-fencing arrangements ESB Networks currently has an appointed Compliance Officer at senior management level as required by the DSO licence.
+4. Enhancement of the Compliance Officer role and the existing ring-fencing arrangements ESB Networks currently has an appointed Compliance Officer at senior management level as required by the DSO license.
 While this role is taken very seriously, it is not currently supported in a full-time capacity.
-As part of the suite of enhanced independence measures, ESB Networks
+As part of the suite of enhanced independence measures, ESB Networks proposed to ensure a full-time resource is available which will support the following requirements:

-- CRU approval of appointment/removal of Compliance Officer; - Compliance Officer to notify any substantial breach of licences to CRU; - Compliance Officer to submit Certificate of Resources to CRU; and - Annual reporting on compliance issues to CRU
+- CRU approval of appointment/removal of Compliance Officer; - Compliance Officer to notify any substantial breach of licenses to CRU; - Compliance Officer to submit Certificate of Resources to CRU; and - Annual reporting on compliance issues to CRU

-It is proposed that augmented Compliance Officer responsibilities would include:
+Augmented Compliance Officer responsibilities would include:

-- Regular reporting to ESB Networks DAC Board and issuing recommendations on compliance programme and implementation; - Compilation of evidence-based sign-off on licence conditions; - Compliance briefing and training of ESB Networks staff, ESB staff who interact with ESB Networks and contractors where appropriate - Spot checks of licence compliance - Reporting annually to CRU on compliance issues
+- Regular reporting to ESB Networks DAC Board and issuing recommendations on compliance programme and implementation; - Compilation of evidence-based sign-off on license conditions; - Compliance briefing and training of ESB Networks staff, ESB staff who interact with ESB Networks and contractors where appropriate - Spot checks of license compliance - Reporting annually to CRU on compliance issues